Get It!

 Idea box

 Let music performers control lighting parameters with their MIDI music instruments.
-Let the lighting crew generates live lighting effects in a really unusual way.
+Let the lighting crew generate live lighting effects in a really unusual way.
 Close your computer lid and use a MIDI keyboard to trigger your lighting effects.
 Map MIDI notes coming from your favorite music software and trigger lighting effects.

 What's next?
-Try it for free!
+Try Lightjams for free!